-Unless waived at a particular meeting by the independent Directors, the Board meets in camera at each of its meetings under the guidance of the lead Director without any member of Management present to ensure free and open discussion among the independent Directors.
+The Board shall meet in camera at each of its meetings, including special meetings, under the guidance of the Lead Director, without any member of Management, to ensure free and open discussion among the members.

-6. REFERENCE MATERIALS
+6 REFERENCE MATERIALS

 Reference materials that include, among other things, the Corporation's articles, by-laws, annual reports, annual information forms and other disclosure documents, the Code of Ethics and the principal charters or policies are posted on the electronic portal of the Corporation and updated as necessary.